 In addition to checking the condo ceiling, our team also recommends inspecting the space between baseboards and floors as tiles can easily be damaged by water or other harsh conditions.

-Pools and gyms are the extra perks of condominium living; that’s why your condo inspection checklist must include looking into their offered amenities.
+Pools and gyms are the extra perks of condominiums living in North York; that’s why your condo inspection checklist must include looking into their offered amenities.
 It’s essential that these spaces are well-maintained and safe.
 Besides that, common areas like lounges and hallways must also be kept in good condition to promote a healthy community .

 The location of the condo building could easily indicate the property’s value.
 So as new owners, it’s also crucial to get a place surrounded by a safe and accessible community if you intend to live within the area in the long run.

 Aside from the quality of your own condo unit, you must also be wary of the building’s structure.
 Keep in mind that any sign of instability and unsightly exterior damages, especially in the walkways, may pose inconvenience in the long run.

 Documents and Certifications

 If you’re able to tick every box in this list, it’s time to proceed with the documents and certifications.
 Make sure to check the status certificate of the condo corporation because this is where you can get all information about planned maintenance and exterior upgrades.